xazab/whitepaper/xazab-whitepaper.md

 ### Xazab Development

-Xazab is going to follow its own development but still remain completely with its parents development
+Xazab is going to follow its own development but still remain completely with its parents development.
+More updates coming